 In that time, Richard and his company, Arciform, have succeeded at becoming not only a respected local business in the design/remodel industry, but one that is admired for its practices.
 They share a dedication to preserving our region's built history and the focus on practicing sustainability in construction.

-In 2012 Richard was invited to join the board of the Historic Preservation League of Oregon, which seeks to actively preserve and restore historically significant architecture around the state.
+In 2012 Richard was invited to join the board of Restore Oregon, which seeks to actively preserve and restore historically significant architecture around the state.
 His most recent project with them helped to save a historic smokehouse that was on the verge of collapse.

 Previous public sector appointments have included serving on the board of the Bosco-Milligan Foundation and the Construction Contractors Board.